By Robert Schrader | Published on February 3, 2026

 "This was the closest thing Moscow had to a mall during Soviet times," Dasha explained as we went inside, eventually walking up to the second floor to take it all in.
 "It's shocking, of course, since this is one of the most European buildings (and the least Soviet ones) in the entire city."
 Built in 1893, the department store is a time capsule with its Russian Revival style architecture and stalwart stores from the 1950s.

-The next day, I met Dasha and our mutual friend Tanya for a morning stroll through the Kremlin and a view of the city from Lubyanka children's store.
+The next day, I met Dasha and our mutual friend Tanya for a morning stroll through the Kremlin and a view of the city from the Lubyanka children's store.
 We then piled into Dasha's car for a day trip to Sergiyev Posad, one of the old towns in the aptly-named "Golden Ring" around Moscow.

 Ballet Performance at Moscow's Bolshoi Theatre in Russia